alee68/work/README.md

 - **[Template Specs (ARM Template Specs)]**
     - Template Specs is a new resource type for *storing* ARM templates in a resource group.
 The purpose of doing that is to allow more efficient sharing, deployment, and control of the Templates shared within an organization.Use when you want to share and control ARM templates across teams while ensuring security and version management.

+### Unsorted notes
+azure
+designing a network
+1) determine IP cidr
+1) subnetting requirements (pg 219)
+1) connectivity needs

+## Difference between Service Principal and Managed Identities in Azure
+- Internally, managed identities are service principals of a special type, which are locked to only be used with Azure resources.
+When the managed identity is deleted, the corresponding service principal is automatically removed.
+Also, when a User-Assigned or System-Assigned Identity is created, the Managed Identity Resource Provider (MSRP) issues a certificate internally to that identity.
+- So what’s the difference?
+- Put simply, the difference between a managed identity and a service principal is that a managed identity manages the creation and automatic renewal of a service principal on your behalf.

 **Important**
 1. [[AWS to Azure services comparison - Azure Architecture Center \| Microsoft Learn]](https://learn.microsoft.com/en-us/azure/architecture/aws-professional/services)